-American linden or American Basswood (Tilia americana) is a medium to large upright deciduous tree often 50-70’ tall (maximum 135’) with a neatly rounded crown.
-Leaves are alternate, large (7”), heart-shaped (lopsided), and toothed along the margin (edge).
+American linden or American Basswood (Tilia americana) is a medium to large upright deciduous tree with a neatly rounded crown.
+Leaves are alternate, large, heart-shaped (lopsided), and toothed along the margin (edge).
 The upper leaf is green, with a paler green underneath.
-Twigs are yellow-brown to brownish with a zig zag pattern.
+Twigs are yellow-brown to brownish with a zig-zag pattern.
 Bark is smooth on young trunks and dark grayish-brown with many long, narrow, flatter-topped ridges.
 Small greenish yellow flowers hang below pale leafy bract in early summer, becoming ¼” round nuts that ripe in fall.
 American linden is considered an excellent source of nectar by bee-keepers.
 The decaying leaves, rich in nitrogen and minerals, contribute to soil fertility.
 This tree provides cavity nesting for woodpeckers, wood duck and other wildlife.
 Its flowers produce abundant nectar.
 In American the tree is valuable for its wood which is easy to work with in carpentry.
 The wood of American linden is valued for hand-carving and is often used as interior trim, veneer, plywood, and furniture parts.

 The plant was introduced to Europe in 1752.
 Swedish born Carl Linnaeus, the originator of the binomial system of nomenclature, appropriately got his last name from the Linden.
 Carl’s father, Nils Ingemarsson, needed a last name to enroll in the university and decided to name himself after the large old tree on their farm.
 The tree a Linden or Tilia (in Latin) or Lind (in Swedish) (Blunt W., Linnaeus: The Compleat Naturalist, page 12).
 The Lindens are referred to in British literature as “lime” trees, a derivative of the word “Lind”.
 The common name “basswood” is derived from its bastwood in reference to the tough inner bark (the bast) which was used to make rope and mats.

-Scientific Name (order and family): Tilia americana L. (Malvales, Malvaceae)
+Scientific Name (family and order): Tilia americana L. (Malvaceae, Malvales)